markhobson/contacts-ruby/README.md

 # contacts-ruby
-Learning Ruby by writing a simple contact manger CLI.
+Learning Ruby by writing a simple contact manager CLI.